Why doesn’t every storage array just have data reduction built-in? Are deduplication and compression really that hard?

 The results for end-users are mixed at best.

-How Is Pure Storage Data Deduplication Different?
+6 Reasons Pure Storage Data Deduplication is Different

 Pure Storage has two key advantages: being 100% flash, and designing our array from the ground-up for data reduction.
 By coupling these approaches we were able to overcome every challenge of primary storage data reduction.
-Let’s look at what makes the Pure Storage FlashArray different:
+Let’s look at what makes the FlashArray different:

 - Data reduction is always on, it’s just how the array works.
 In other arrays deduplication has to be enabled, managed, and thought about…particularly the “performance hit” that comes long with it.
 In the Pure Storage FlashArray, it’s just how the array works, it can’t be turned off, and all our performance stats include deduplication and compression.